harshit2608/Prism/README.md

 # Prism

-Prism is a 3D game engien currently in WIP.
-Prism supports only windows for now.
+Prism is a 3D game engine currently in WIP.

 ## Getting Started